#Innsider’s Guide to Delhi

 Discover India’s national sport

 Cricket is not just a game in India; it is a way of life.
-First introduced by the British, this national sport is hugely popular and India’s top cricketers are worshiped like film stars.
+This national sport is hugely popular and India’s top cricketers are worshiped like film stars.
 Visitors can sample the atmosphere of a local cricket match at Delhi’s Feroz Shah Kotla Stadium, which was built in the 19th Century and still hosts the Indian and Delhi cricket teams, as well as the Delhi Daredevils IPL side.
-Alternatively, #innsiders can simply stroll around the backstreets and find local kids batting and bowling on makeshift wickets all across Delhi.
+Alternatively, #innsiders can stroll the backstreets and find local kids bowling on makeshift wickets across Delhi.
 They might even let you join in!

 © lensbug.chandru / Wikimedia Commons

-When foreign travellers think of India, one of the first images their mind conjures up is of colourful markets selling all kinds of exotic goods.
+When foreign travelers think of India, one of the first images is of colorful markets selling exotic goods.
 In Delhi, this vision becomes reality at Chandni Chowk – a wonderful maze of shops and stalls that dates back to the 17th Century and seems to sell everything one could dream of.
 It is especially good for fabrics, and #innsiders should explore the side streets of Katra Neel to discover exquisite silks.
-Close by, Khari Baoli is home to Asia’s biggest spice market – simply follow the heady aromas to discover timeless scenes of trade, with an incredible array of goods including chillies, herbs, nuts, ground spices and more, all spread out on mats or piled high in sacks.
+Close by, Khari Baoli is home to Asia’s biggest spice market – simply follow the heady aromas to discover timeless scenes of trade, with an incredible array of goods including chilies, herbs, nuts, ground spices and more, all spread out on mats or piled high in sacks.